 In support of Nassau Community College’s mission, the Civil Engineering Technology program offers a curriculum that develops critical thinking, communication, and technical skills necessary to enter the workforce or pursue an advanced degree.
 The program strives to instill the importance of life-long learning, the ethics required for the profession and a respect for diversity.

-k. conduct standardized field and laboratory tests related to civil engineering;l. utilize surveying methods appropriate for land measurement and/or construction layout;
+3. utilization of surveying methods appropriate for land measurement and/or construction layout; and

 The Civil Engineering Technology (CET) Area has an advisory board that represents the local civil engineering/construction industry on Long Island, NY.
 We have both private and public advisory board members representing all different size companies and organizations.
 Many of the members serve as officers of the Long Island and Metropolitan Sections of the American Society of Civil Engineers (ASCE).
 The connections to these professional organizations aid in molding the CET program to prepare students to meet the current demands of this field.
 The advisory board meets at the end of each academic year in May.